 16. Include any additional information that justifies the development of this program.

-Animal agriculture is a key economic sector in the State of Iowa.
+Animal agriculture in Iowa is worth approximately $34,000,000,000 and is a key economic sector in the State of Iowa.
 The Population Sciences in Animal Health program will create a reference, research, and teaching center for welfare and health in animal populations.
 In addition to animal health challenges, understanding and addressing the public's expectations for animal health and welfare is core to the mission.
 Anticipating upcoming animal health challenges by training a cadre of future leaders in this area is the responsible thing to do.

 Creating a Population Sciences in Animal Health program will result in research and development on this key area for the State of Iowa, which will contribute towards positioning ISU as a reference center for practitioners and key opinion leaders in the livestock industry.
 The interaction between ISU and the “field” is crucial to ensure that our research programs are positively impacting the animal agriculture in Iowa.